 Frequently asked questions

-- On July 6, UCLA Library launched the Pilot Emergency Temporary Digitization on Request Service on July 6.
+- On July 6, 2020, UCLA Library launched the Pilot Emergency Temporary Digitization on Request Service.
 The initial phase of the service focuses on scanning and delivering published book chapters and journal articles in the Library’s general print collections that have not been previously digitized.
 More information about the program.

 Under UCLA Policy 992, any research group that plans to conduct research with SARS-CoV-2 must obtain Institutional Biosafety Committee approval prior to beginning any such research.
 As part of the IBC review process, a full risk assessment would be conducted to ensure worker safety and agent containment.